MCmoderSD/YEPPBot/README.md

 - ```!help COMMAND_NAME``` to get more information about a specific command. <br>
 - ```!moderate join/leave``` to make the bot join or leave your channel. <br>
 - ```!moderate block/unblock``` to blacklist commands. <br>
-- ```!Counter``` command to create and manage counter commands. <br> <br>
+- ```!counter``` command to create and manage counter commands. <br> <br>

 You can use the ```!CustomCommand``` command to create and manage custom commands. <br>
 You can also use variables in the custom commands. <br>
-- %author% - will be replaced with the username of the person who executes the command<br>
+- %author% - will be replaced with the username of the person who executes the command <br>
-- %channel% - will be replaced with the channel name where the command was executed<br>
+- %channel% - will be replaced with the channel name where the command was executed <br>
-- %tagged% - will be replaced by the first word after the command<br>
+- %tagged% - will be replaced by the first word after the command <br>
-- %random% - will be replaced by a random percentage between 0 and 100<br> <br>
+- %random% - will be replaced by a random percentage between 0 and 100 <br> <br>

 ## YEPPConnect